Lower costs, fewer benefits in new health insurance option

 "People who think they can get by without those (comprehensive) benefits will look for cheaper premiums," she added.

-State insurance regulators are concerned about association health plans because similar plans in the past had problems with financial solvency and even fraud.
-A big concern about Tuesday's announcement is to what degree state regulators will retain oversight over the Trump administration's new plans.
+State insurance regulators have been concerned about association health plans because similar plans in the past had problems with financial solvency and fraud.
+Administration officials said Tuesday that states and the federal government would share regulatory oversight of the plans, with states retaining their current authority.

 Comments